 Also, note the terminology at the beginning of the video.
 Categories have groups within them.
 Students go into the groups.
 It is recommended that you use the Category name as the name of the activity for which you’ve assigned groups.

 Once you have clicked on the “New Category”, you can name your category as well as a description of it.
 Then, select the type of enrollments for the group.
 You can create a number of groups, groups of a certain size and choose whether students can pick their own group.
+See this article from D2L if you want more detailed descriptions of each Enrollment Type.
+For this example, we’ll choose the “# of Groups – No Auto Enrollments” option, then later, we can choose which students to enroll in each group.

 One last note about creating groups, instructors have access to all groups.
 This means if you set up a group, you are still able to go into the group and participate as the instructor.